 With these and other drop-side crib alternatives, be sure to check the manufacturer's warning instructions before using a crib for your child.

-A child's injury or death as the result of a defective product design is a tragedy that no parent should have to deal with.
-If a drop-side crib or another children's product harmed your child suing the company can help ensure that there are funds to allow your child to receive any necessary treatment and rehabilitation.
-These lawsuits also help ensure that companies carefully test their products before putting them on the marketplace.
-Contact a qualified local attorney for a free consultation to discuss what happened and learn more about your options.
+A child's injury or death as the result of a defective product design is a tragedy that no parent should have to experience.
+If a drop-side crib or another children's product harmed your child, suing the company can help ensure that there are funds to allow your child to receive any necessary treatment and rehabilitation.
+Get started today by contacting an experienced product liability attorney.

 Contact a qualified product liability attorney to make sure your rights are protected.